fortinet-fortisoar/solution-pack-soar-framework/docs/content.md

 Once you are done with the changes, click **Save Playbook** to save it.
 Now, whenever you create an indicator and select type as **Domain** and enter the domain name in **Value** field, this playbook triggers and fetches indicator records from your added source apart from the ones already present in the playbook.

 This is how you can extend the default indicator enrichment process.

+### Building Investigation/Response Playbook

+Response playbooks should typically be executed, once indicator extraction and enrichment is complete.
+Hence, Response Playbook's trigger should be set to `On Update , State = Indicator Extracted`

+This step ensures that your response playbook is executed only after Indicators are extracted and enriched.